Ross0907/Wonkle/docs/faq.md

-Wonkle is an LLC (Limited Liability Company) based in South Korea founded by [pomp](https://osu.ppy.sh/users/15691003) that builds gaming hardware such as tablets and keypads for osu! players.
+Wonkle is an LLC (Limited Liability Company) based in South Korea founded by [pomp](https://osu.ppy.sh/users/15691003) that builds gaming hardware such as tablets and keypads for games like osu! and various FPS games.
 It builds everything in the open under [OSI-Approved Hardware and Software Licenses](https://opensource.org/licenses).
-It has a community of builders that together build the best hardware for osu! players.
+Wonkle is also a community of builders that together build the best hardware for gamers.

 ## When will (Product name) be available?